1minds3t/omnipkg/README.md

 ## 🛠️ Get Started in 30 Seconds

 ### No Prerequisites Required!
-`omnipkg` now works out of the box with **automatic SQLite fallback** when Redis isn't available.
+`omnipkg` works out of the box with **automatic SQLite fallback** when Redis isn't available.
 Redis is optional for enhanced performance.

+Ready to end dependency hell?
+  uv pip install omnipkg && omnipkg demo to see the magic in under 30 seconds.

 ### Installation Options